Last Updated on April 15, 2026 by Indoor Plant Nook

 Step 2 — Apply Sterilizing Agent

 Choose your agent based on the situation (see guide above).
-For routine repotting of healthy trees, 70–91% IPA is ideal.
-For trees with suspected root issues, use bleach solution or a commercial disinfectant.
+For routine work on healthy trees, 70–91% IPA is ideal.
+For trees with suspected root issues or after contact with diseased material, use bleach solution or a commercial disinfectant.

 Step 3 — Allow Proper Contact Time